yuanz03/tp/docs/UserGuide.md

 #### Locating players by name: `find`

-Finds players whose names contain any of the given keywords.
+Finds players whose names contain any of the given keywords provided.

 Format: `find KEYWORD [MORE_KEYWORDS]`

 **Requirements:**
-* Keywords will only match full words e.g. `Han` will not match `Hans`.
+* Keywords will only match full words e.g. `John` will not match `Johnny`.
-* Players matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
+* Players matching at least one keyword will be returned (i.e. `OR` search). e.g. `John Bo` will return `John Gruber`, `Bo Yang`.

 <box type="tip" seamless>

 **Tips:**
-* Use `find` when you remember part of a player's name but not the full name.
+* Use `find` when you remember part of a player's name but not their full name.
-* To return to viewing all players after a search, use the `list` command.
+* To return to the view of all players after a search, use the `list` command.
-* For more advanced filtering by team, position, or injury status, use the `filter` command instead.
+* For more advanced filtering by team, position, or injury status, use the `filter` command.
 </box>

 **Examples:**
-1. `find John` - Returns players like "John Doe" and "John Smith"
+1. `find John` - Returns players named "John Doe" and "John Smith"
-2. `find alex david` - Returns "Alex Yeoh" and "David Li" (matches either keyword)
+2. `find alex david` - Returns "Alex Yeo" and "David Li" (matches either keyword)

 <box type="info" seamless>

-**Expected success message:** "X persons listed!" where X is the number of matching players.
+**Expected success message:** "X persons listed!" where X is the number of players matching either of the keyword(s).

-**Expected behaviour:** The player list panel will show only the matching players.
+**Expected behaviour:** The player list panel will show the matching players.

 </box>

 #### Listing all players: `list`

-Shows a list of all players in the PlayBook.
+Shows a list of all the players in the PlayBook.

 Format: `list`

 <box type="tip" seamless>

-**Tip:** Use this command to reset your view after using filters or searches.
-It displays all players regardless of team, position, or injury status.
+**Tip:** Use this command to return to viewing all players after using filters or searches.
 </box>

 <box type="info" seamless>

-**Expected behaviour:** All players in your PlayBook will be displayed in the `Viewing Players` panel.
+**Expected behaviour:** All the players in your PlayBook will be displayed in the `Viewing Players` panel.

 ![list message](images/listResult.png)
 </box>